EngAbdullahHanif/phage-match/README.md

-# PhageMatch (v0.1) — mockable pipeline with locked contracts
+# PhageMatch (v0.1) mockable pipeline with locked contracts

-PhageMatch is a **decision-support pipeline stub**: given a host isolate and a phage library, it produces a **ranked shortlist** plus an **audit-friendly evidence bundle**. v0.1 is intentionally minimal but engineered to show how the “real” modules will plug in without changing contracts.
+PhageMatch is a **decision-support pipeline stub**: given a host isolate and a phage library, it produces a **ranked shortlist** plus an **audit-friendly evidence bundle**. v0.1 is intentionally minimal but engineered to show how the real modules will plug in without changing contracts.

 - **Single demo command:** `snakemake -s Snakefile --configfile config.yaml --cores 1`
 - **Outputs:** `results/runs/H001/ranking.csv` and `results/runs/H001/evidence_bundle.json` (also pre-generated in `demo_outputs/H001/`)